MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-create-app-partners.md

 ![Image of token validation](images/webapp-decoded-token.png)

-## Use the token to access Microsoft Defender ATP API
+## Use the token to access Microsoft Defender for Endpoint API

-- Choose the API you want to use, for more information, see [Supported Microsoft Defender ATP APIs](exposed-apis-list.md)
+- Choose the API you want to use, for more information, see [Supported Microsoft Defender for Endpoint APIs](exposed-apis-list.md)
 - Set the Authorization header in the Http request you send to "Bearer {token}" (Bearer is the Authorization scheme)
 - The Expiration time of the token is 1 hour (you can send more then one request with the same token)